 Dampness, rot and infestation

 Repair category 1

 Notes There was no obvious evidence of significant dampness, rot or wood boring insect infestation.
-Damp meter readings were taken at random, in accessible areas throughout the property and moisture levels were found to be within an acceptable range.
+Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate, and moisture levels were found to be within an acceptable range.